Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 echo "oracle ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers

-Oracle provides the capability to archive redo logfiles to different locations, with industry best practice recommending that at least one of those destinations be on remote storage, so it is separate from the host storage and protected with independent snapshots.
-Azure Files is a great fit for those requirements.
+Oracle provides the capability to archive redo log files to different locations.
+The industry best practice is that at least one of those destinations should be on remote storage, so it's separate from the host storage and protected with independent snapshots.
+Azure Files meets those requirements.

 Prepare the databases

-This step assumes that you have followed the Oracle create database quickstart and you have an Oracle instance named oratest1 that is running on a VM named vmoracle19c, and that you are using the standard Oracle “oraenv” script with its dependency on the standard Oracle configuration file “/etc/oratab” to set up environment variables in a shell session.
+• You're using the standard Oracle oraenv script with its dependency on the standard Oracle configuration file /etc/oratab to set up environment variables in a shell session.

 Perform the following steps for each database on the VM: